jpoechill/CallForCode/docs/README.md

 ## Survivor Application

 The Survivor Application is essentially a set of HTML `form` elements rendered using React.
-If you haven't made forms with React please read through <a href="https://reactjs.org/docs/forms.html">the article at this link which describes how React handles forms</a>.
+If you haven't made forms with React please read through <a href="https://reactjs.org/docs/forms.html">the official docs at this link which describes how React handles forms</a>.

 Currently (August 13, 2019), the Survivor Application data flow is as follows (there are some exceptions which are discussed below):